Which product should I buy, Warmboard-S or Warmboard-R?

 Can Warmboard be Used in a Remodel Situation?

-Warmboard is routinely used in retrofit/remodel projects.
-Warmboard will add stiffness to any existing subfloor; will typically provide a flatter and smoother subfloor surface, will ease installation of all finish floor goods, especially hardwoods and its low mass combined with high conductivity will provide for the best thermodynamic performance available.
+Warmboard-R is ideal for retrofit/remodel projects.
+Warmboard-R will add stiffness to any existing subfloor; will typically provide a flatter and smoother subfloor surface, will ease installation of all finish floor goods, especially hardwoods and its low mass combined with high conductivity will provide for the best thermodynamic performance available.

 Warmboard's thick aluminum can interfere with wireless Internet connectivity in your home.
 If this occurs, we recommend purchasing a Wifi Repeater to boost the signal.
 A decent Wifi Repeater should cost $20 to $50.